benkehoe/aws-sso-credential-process/README.md

 # aws-sso-credential-process
 **Get AWS SSO working with all the SDKs that don't understand it yet**

+> :warning: This tool has been folded into [aws-sso-util](https://github.com/benkehoe/aws-sso-util), which includes more functionality.
+You can continue to use this package, but I won't be adding new features here.

 Currently, [AWS SSO](https://aws.amazon.com/single-sign-on/) support is implemented in the [AWS CLI v2](https://aws.amazon.com/blogs/developer/aws-cli-v2-is-now-generally-available/), but the capability to usage the credentials retrieved from AWS SSO by the CLI v2 has not been implemented in the various AWS SDKs.
 However, they all support the [credential process](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html) system.
 This tool bridges the gap by implementing a credential process provider that understands the SSO credential retrieval and caching system.
 Once AWS implements the necessary support in the SDK for your favorite language, this tool will no longer be necessary.

 If you try this and your tools still don't work with the credentials, you can get the credentials themselves using [aws-export-credentials](https://github.com/benkehoe/aws-export-credentials), which can also inject them as environment variables for your program.